PhD in Learning Sciences

 Note that students who do not enter with a master’s degree are required to complete an additional 15 credits of coursework (for a total of 60 credits).
 In consultation with an adviser, these students may strategically choose these courses in order to meet the requirements for an MA in Educational Technology (which will require 68 total credits), or may choose elective courses from across the University.

-The PhD in Learning Sciences is a residential program that requires in-person attendance at some classes and meetings.
+The PhD in Learning Sciences is a residential program that requires in-person attendance at some classes and meetings on our New York City campus.
 We have designed the course schedule to accommodate short terms of residency.
-Classes are often scheduled in the evenings to accommodate students who work full-time; please consult with the program director if you have any questions.
+Classes are often scheduled in the evenings to accommodate students who work full time; please consult with the program director if you have any questions.

 Applicants should submit the following materials: